-Pipelining is a technique used by NCache to handle multiple commands on TCP connection by gathering them and making a chunk of operations to be sent over the network in a single call.
+Pipelining is a technique used by NCache to handle multiple commands on a TCP connection by gathering them and making a chunk of operations to be sent over the network in a single call.
 The interval for the operations to be sent over the network is configurable by the user.
-It can be configured either through NCache Manager or through config.ncconf.
+It can be configured either through the NCache Management Center or the config.ncconf file.

 <server-ip>:8251on Windows and Linux.